The R. Kelly Story Is Bigger Than Most People Know

 Like its predecessor, the documentary is a piece of workmanlike TV that relies on restless editing, conspicuous background music, and repetition, with talking heads providing both sharp insight and familiar platitudes.
 Some of the alleged victims who participated in the first documentary have declined to sit for the second one and have alleged behind-the-scenes insensitivity by Lifetime’s team.
 Many of R. Kelly’s accusers, though, do return.
 There’s no denying the force of the material here nor of the ambitious, decades-spanning, multi-angle tale that the series tells.

-One of the most wrenching anecdotes is that of Lanita Carter, who worked as Kelly’s hair-braider in the early 2000s.
+One of the most wrenching anecdotes is that of Lanita Carter, who worked as Kelly’s hair braider in the early 2000s.
 The gig didn’t pay well and made great demands of her time, but Kelly’s celebrity was a currency of sorts.
 “I gained the respect of many people for doing his hair,” she says.
 “My family, they let me finish sentences when normally they didn’t really care what I had to say.”
 As she braided his hair, Kelly offered her praise and life advice, encouraging her to dream big and respect herself.
 She thought of him as a brother, she says.
 Then one day, according to Carter, Kelly demanded oral sex—and, when she resisted, he forced himself on her.

 Carter describes the attack in painstaking, moving, and tearful detail.
 She affords the same level of attention and emotion to what happened next.
 She called a cousin of hers and asked him to beat up Kelly, but he told her that Kelly was too famous for such vigilante justice.
 So Carter called the police.
 An investigation resulted, but after a brutal round of questioning for Carter from the grand jury, the prosecutor assigned to the case suggested she seek a settlement.
 With what she says was reluctance, Carter followed that advice.
-She is now breaking the non-disclosure agreement she signed with Kelly because, “money does not heal you,” she says.
+She is now breaking the nondisclosure agreement she signed with Kelly because “money does not heal you,” she says.
 “Money does not cover up what you feel.”

 Carter’s case, which occupies much of the show’s third episode, affords the documentary the chance to break down a host of issues that have enabled Kelly to continue operating despite allegations dating back to the early ’90s.
 Confidentiality agreements, settlement-hungry lawyers, the hesitation in the black community to involve law enforcement, the vagaries of the legal system, the way in which survivors of abuse are made to feel complicit, the way fame can lure vulnerable people: All of these issues get dissected by commentators and advocates whose interviews are interspersed among Carter’s.
 It’s notable, too, that Carter was 24 years old when she met Kelly and describes a very straightforward case of sexual assault.
-Her story thus defies the notion that Kelly only targets underage women (something he himself has suggested he has become more careful about doing over the years) or that he engages in unconventional-but-consensual relationships of dominance (the defense for his ongoing arrangements with Joycelyn Savage and Azriel Clary, whose families say have been brainwashed).
+Her story thus defies the notion that Kelly only targets underage women (something he himself has suggested he has become more careful about doing over the years) or that he engages in unconventional-but-consensual relationships of dominance (the defense for his ongoing arrangements with Joycelyn Savage and Azriel Clary, whose families say they have been brainwashed).

 Indeed, Part II portrays Kelly as an omnidirectional creep: accused of many disparate offenses that are united by a disregard for the humanity of those who he considers to be his playthings.
 Other allegations from the documentary include that Kelly made one of his so-called girlfriends sign a suicide pact with him in case he was ever jailed, and that he surreptitiously filmed his own brother having sex with a woman at his compound.
 But the larger point is about systems and culture.
 The first episode, the one featuring Perryman-Dunn and Emrich, might even strike some as strangely sympathetic to Kelly as it details the sexual abuse he himself suffered in childhood.
 It does so not to exculpate him but rather to show how sexual assault is a problem capable of multiplying itself over generations.